Gainzislife/Finance-Calculators/README.md

 ## Motivation

-This was created to practice if-else statement in python.
+This was created to practice if-else statements in python.